nalancay/app-space/README.md

 ### `Technical details`

-This project uses technical skills with React library, typeScript, localStorage, hoc (high order component), custom hooks, Api consumption, route management and styled-component for the styling of the web page.
+This project uses technical skills with ✨React library, ✨typeScript, ✨localStorage, ✨hoc (high order component), ✨custom hooks, ✨Api consumption, ✨route management and ✨styled-component for the styling of the web page.

 ### `Functional features:`